guacsec/guac-docs/guac/certifier-scorecard.md

 - Currently supports GitHub repositories only
 - Requires valid commit SHA or tag reference
 - Results depend on repository accessibility and structure
-- The local computation fallback requires a GitHub authentication token, is slower for large repositories, and may hit GitHub API rate limits at high volume
+- The computation fallback requires a GitHub authentication token, is slower for large repositories, and may hit GitHub API rate limits at high volume